ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 * Number of sampling points: This defines number of spaced points we have in each dimension.
 In this example we set it as :math:`20`.
 * Boundary function: Other than the usual hyper-cubic integral limitations, we might meet cases in which integral limitations are functions of variables, i.e. :math:`x_1^2+x_2^2+x_3^2<1`.
 In the case here, we don't have a special boundary and we can input ``None`` in its position instead.

-For users not familiar with CuPy, just bear in mind to set all the variable in code as ``cp.array``, then everying should work fine.
+For users not familiar with CuPy, just bear in mind to set all the variable in code in the form of ``cp.array``, then everying should work fine.

 .. code-block:: python